huang-zihan/omr_bench/README.md

 # Convert Ground Truth

 Run `ground_truth_convert.sh` to convert the ground truth XML files into ABC notation format.
+Results are in gt_abc

 # Evaluation